fredericdith/projects/README.md

 This folder contains all my self-assigned projects.

-# Project 1: Compare the cycling networks of two European cities: Berlin 🇩🇪 and Paris 🇫🇷
+# Project 1: Compare the cycling networks of Berlin 🇩🇪 and Paris 🇫🇷
 ![project 1](https://github.com/fredericdith/projects/assets/1576325/3a4464e7-3825-4404-999c-945d25726ac8)

 - This data exploration self-assignment was born out of a personal interest for the topic.
 I've lived in both cities and developed very subjective feelings regarding the quality of their respective cycling networks.
 I wanted to explore this topic through data, in order to gain a different perspective on it.